 How Google My Business Impacts Local Business Success

 Google’s mission is delivering highly relevant and useful results to its search audiences.
 Google continues to refine its search products and algorithms to improve the quality and relevance of search engine results for its users.
 This led to the initial development of Google Local, a business listing directory introduced in 2004, and Google Maps, (launched in 2005), an interactive map that enabled location-specific searches.
 Over time, Google merged Google Local and Google Maps, gradually introducing product enhancements, such as allowing businesses to update their listing information for accuracy.
-In 2014, Google rolled out Google My Business to replace its existing products and allow businesses to develop a free Business Profile that could be found by potential and existing customers across Google Search and Google Maps.
+In 2014, Google rolled out Google My Business – now Google Business Profiles – to replace its existing products and allow businesses to develop a free Business Profile that could be found by potential and existing customers across Google Search and Google Maps.

-A Google My Business listing is the number one ranking factor for Google local search, and serves as the number four ranking factor for determining Google local organic rankings.
+A Google Business Profile is the number one ranking factor for Google local search, and serves as the number four ranking factor for determining Google local organic rankings.
 If you want to improve your ranking for your products or services and get discovered by more prospects and customers, you need to create and optimize this free digital real estate.

-Tips to Optimize Your GMB Profile
+Tips to Optimize Your Google Business Profile

 Maintain a consistent “NAP” – Name, Address, Phone Number – which matches the information provided on your website and local directory listings.
 Be sure to use a local phone number instead of a toll-free phone number.

 ✅ Completely Fill Out Your Listing Information, Include Industry Keywords and Add Business Photos

 Your profile information should include common search terms involving your products or services that can help your profile rank higher.
 Once discovered, an informative and photo-rich profile encourages customers to interact with your listing.

 ✅ Develop and Maintain a Review Generation and Reputation Management Program